 There is one limited scenario in which FICC currently acts as CCP for the Start Leg of a brokered same-day starting repo.
 Specifically, if the Start Leg fails to settle on its original scheduled settlement date, FICC currently assumes responsibility for settlement of the Start Leg on the evening of the original scheduled settlement date.
-See Notice of Filing, supra note 4 at 85744.
+See Notice, supra note 4 at 79052.

-FICC does not currently novate the Start Leg of same-day starting repos, FICC collects margin from the parties for the End Leg on the scheduled settlement date of the Start Leg.
-9 Currently, the parties to a same-day starting repo settle the Start Leg bilaterally outside of FICC.
+Leg.
+Currently, the parties to a same-day starting repo settle the Start Leg bilaterally outside of FICC.

-The first step in the clearance and settlement process of a DVP repo is for the parties to submit the trade details to FICC.10 Upon receipt, FICC validates the trade details in a procedure referred to in FICC's Rules as "Trade Comparison," which culminates in the legally binding and enforceable contract between FICC and the parties to the trade.11 There are different types of Trade Comparisons, depending on which entity submits the trade details to FICC, and the procedures, timing, and other applicable operational arrangements vary depending on the type.
-For example, a Bilateral Comparison occurs when the individual FICC members that are the parties to a trade each submit trade details to FICC.12 A Demand Comparison occurs when an Inter-Dealer
+The first step in the clearance and settlement process of a DVP repo is for the parties to submit the trade details to FICC.
+Upon receipt, FICC validates the trade details in a procedure referred to in FICC's Rules as "Trade Comparison," which culminates in the legally binding and enforceable contract between FICC and the parties to the trade.
+There are different types of Trade Comparisons, depending on which entity submits the trade details to FICC, and the procedures, timing, and other applicable operational arrangements vary depending on the type.
+For example, a Bilateral Comparison occurs when the individual FICC members that are the parties to a trade each submit trade details to FICC.
+A Demand Comparison occurs when an Inter-Dealer Broker ("IDB") or qualifying non-IDB repo broker (each, a "Repo Broker") submits trade details to FICC on behalf of both parties to a trade.

-See Notice of Filing, supra note 4 at 85744, 50.
+8 &lt;u>See Notice, supra note 4 at 79052, 58.

 Trade details may be submitted to FICC by, or on behalf of, a member in a form, manner, and timeframe prescribed by FICC's Rules.
-See Rule 5 - Comparison System, supra note 6.
+See Rule 5 - Comparison System, supra note 5.